mecachisenros/cf-civicrm/docs/overview.md

 Variables are dynamic form values that have use in either other areas of your form or in different parts of your website.
 Use a static variable to hold data that you might need to use as a magic tag in some other part of the Caldera Forms Builder.
 Use a passback variable to send data to the next HTTP request as query variables when using the redirect proccesor.
 For example you can send fields from one form to another.

-The variables are set in the first form simiarl to this:
+The variables are set in the first form similar to this:

 ![Caldera Variables Set](./images/caldera-variables-set.jpg)